cysouw/diathesis/text/c10_participle.md

 - ^* Sie weiß ihr Kind gestern/morgen eingeschlafen.
 :::

-Two conditions have to be met to identify a construction as being ~~perfect-oriented~~, namely (i) the process has to be completed and (ii) the resulting state-of-affairs remains intact after this completion.
-These two conditions can be tested in German by observing that in a context stating the completion (i) it is possible to add an 'ongoing' temporal adverbial (ii), like retrospective *schon lange* 'for a long time' and *seit zwei Stunden* 'since two hours', or prospective *für zwei Stunden* 'for two hours' and *bis morgen* 'until tomorrow'.
+In contrast, two conditions have to be met to identify a construction as being ~~perfect-oriented~~, namely (i) the process has to be completed and (ii) the resulting state-of-affairs remains intact after this completion.
+These two conditions can be tested in German by observing that (i) in a context stating the completion (ii) it is possible to add an 'ongoing' temporal adverbial, like retrospective *schon lange* 'for a long time' and *seit zwei Stunden* 'since two hours', or prospective *für zwei Stunden* 'for two hours' and *bis morgen* 'until tomorrow'.
 For example, the *bleiben* and *wissen* participle constructions are perfect-oriented [@next].
 As discussed previously, these constructions are not tense-oriented [@last].
 In general, most constructions are either perfect-oriented or tense-oriented with only few exceptions.
 Congruously, the tense-oriented constructions with *werden* and *bekommen* [@llast] are not perfect-oriented [@nnext].
 Note that the first condition of perfect-orientation (viz. that the process has to be completed) is crucial here.
 A sentence like *Das Auto wird seit zwei Stunden repariert* is grammatically perfectly fine in German, but only with an imperfective durative interpretation, i.e. the process is not completed, but still ongoing.

 ::: ex
 - (Kontext: Die Tür ist offen.) \